ErpNetDocs/winclient/introduction/workspace-customization/working-with-panels.md

-# Working with Panels
+# Working with panels

 The panels are logically grouped sets of fields.
 They are part of the forms, which contain information from different logical entities in @@winclientfull.
 The panels are usually combined in regions.
 If you need to edit the Panels, the Customize Current View mode should be active.

 > [!note]
 > If you need to edit the Panels, the Customize Current View mode should be active.

-## Showing and hiding Panels
+## Showing and hiding panels

 If you would like to show or hide some Panels, go to Command Ribbon >> View >> Visible panels.